Updated September 13, 2024

 However, the longer answer is actually more interesting—and it reveals Guam’s unique global status as well as its rich history.

-Geologically, Guam is a member of the Mariana Island archipelago, a crescent-shaped line of islands in the Pacific Ocean that are all part of the same underwater mountain range.
-The northern part of the chain is made up of dormant volcanic islands, while the southern part of the chain is capped by limestone from coral reefs.
+Guam is a member of the Mariana Island archipelago, aa crescent-shaped line of islands in the Pacific Ocean all part of the same underwater mountain range.
+While the northern islands are volcanic, the southern islands such as Guam, are capped by limestone from coral reefs.

 Is it “Chamorro” or “CHamoru?”